 “I won’t take the bridge, even if it would have saved me a few minutes.
 I’d love to see it continue.
-It’s just been such a big part of my life,” said 62-year-old Janet Broadwater who drover her car onto the Fredericktown Ferry.
+It’s just been such a big part of my life,” said a 62-year-old worker who drove her car onto the Fredericktown Ferry.

 As car accident attorneys, we know that new highways and bridges have their potential to cause car accidents.
 How well was the bridge and highway built?
 Will the bridge and highway hold up to heavy use?
 All it takes is one construction mistake to cause a car accident that leads to personal injury or wrongful death.

 In 2008, each county in Pennsylvania spent over $36,000 to keep the cable-driven ferry running across the river.
 A new highway and bridge would cut travel time across the river, but the possibility of traffic related car accidents becomes higher with this new mode of transportation.